 Working with Range Objects

-The Start , End and StoryType properties uniquely identify a Range object.
+The Start, End, and StoryType properties uniquely identify a Range object.
 The Start and End properties return or set the starting and ending character positions of the Range object.
 The character position at the beginning of the document is zero, the position after the first character is one, and so on.
-There are eleven different story types represented by the WdStoryType constants of the StoryType property.
+There are several story types represented by the WdStoryType constants of the StoryType property.

-Note Range objects are independent of the selection.
+Range objects are independent of the selection.
 That is, you can define and modify a range without changing the current selection.
-You can also define multiple ranges in a document, while there is only one selection per document pane.
+You can also define multiple ranges in a document, but there is only one selection per document pane.

 Using the Range method

 Use the Range method of the Document object to create a Range object that is located in the main story and has a given start and endpoint.
 The following example creates a Range object that starts at the beginning of the first character and extends through the tenth character.

 Sub SetNewRange() Dim rngDoc As Range Set rngDoc = ActiveDocument.Range(Start:=0, End:=10) End Sub